 - Tivoli Box Office, Vesterbrogade 3

-Please write an email to email@example.com and we will resent your order confirmation.
+Please write an email to email@example.com, and we will resend your order confirmation.

 Yes, you can.
-You will need the order confirmation email with the attached voucher and the unique order reference number to pick up the cards in one of the redemption centers.
+You will need the order confirmation with the attached voucher and the unique order reference number to pick up the cards in one of the redemption centres.

 Yes, it does.
-The Copenhagen Card gives you access to 79 museums and attractions and unlimited public transport in the Copenhagen region (zone 1-99), which includes Copenhagen Airport (zone 4).
+Copenhagen Card covers all public transportation forms from/to Copenhagen Airport.
+You get free unlimited public transport in the Copenhagen region (zone 1-99), which includes Copenhagen Airport (zone 4).

 No, Copenhagen Card covers public transportation in the entire Copenhagen region (zone 1-99).
 Malmö is not part of the Copenhagen region and is not covered by the Copenhagen Card.

 Yes, the Copenhagen Card includes unlimited public transportation in the entire Copenhagen region (zone 1-99), which includes trains to Roskilde and Elsinore.

 It is important that your Copenhagen Card is valid throughout the entire journey, whether travelling by bus, train, harbour bus, or metro.
 It is your responsibility to make sure that the card is valid and does not expire mid-journey.

 No. Simply make sure you have an activated and valid Copenhagen Card and keep it on you throughout the entire journey.
 You must show your Copenhagen Card upon request by a ticket inspector.

 When you are ready to start exploring, use a pen to write the starting date (dd.mm.yyyy) and time (xx:xx) on the front of the card.
 You are now ready to use the card!